 Degrees are awarded three times a year in May, December, and August.
 When students apply for graduation, the Graduate College RPC Coordinator reviews the degree program and all degree requirements to ensure every Catalog requirement for the student's program has been successfully met and completed.
 The Graduate College dean certifies that students have met degree requirements, and a recommendation is forwarded to the Board of Regents.
 If any requirement has not been met, the degree will not be awarded.
 The degree will be revoked if it is awarded in error, or if it is later discovered that the degree requirements were not met, or if fraudulent claims, unethical student behavior, or other breaches of protocol are later discovered.
-Diplomas are mailed approximately eight to 10 weeks after the end of the semester.
+Diplomas are mailed approximately eight to ten weeks after the end of the semester for spring and fall and four to five weeks after the end of summer semester.
 Students will receive email confirmation once their degree has been officially conferred.
 Students needing official proof of degree can request official transcripts through the Office of the Registrar after receiving the confirmation email that their degree has been awarded.